-MR. COHEN: Senator, that UN report is exactly right.
+Mr. Cohen.
+Senator, that U.N. report is exactly right.
 Iran does continue to try to illicitly acquire material through these procurement networks.
 We continue to identify and disrupt those networks where we find them and have taken action in the last several months to disrupt some of these networks.

-10 Going forward, if there is an agreement one of the issues that we will confront 11 and that we are focused on is how to ensure during the course of this long-term 12 agreement, if there is one to be had, that we are able to continue to ensure that the 13 Security Council resolutions and our own sanctions on proliferation activity are 14 respected as the agreement rolls out.
+Going forward, if there is an agreement one of the issues that we will confront and that we are focused on is how to ensure during the course of this long-term agreement, if there is one to be had, that we are able to continue to ensure that the Security Council resolutions and our own sanctions on proliferation activity are respected as the agreement rolls out.

-SENATOR MARKEY: Let me just ask very quickly: At the Parchin military base, given Iran's ongoing efforts to hide incriminating evidence by paving over the site with asphalt, do you agree that gaining access to this facility is an increasingly urgent priority?
+Senator Markey.
+Let me just ask very quickly: At the Parchin military base, given Iran's ongoing efforts to hide incriminating evidence by paving over the site with asphalt, do you agree that gaining access to this facility is an increasingly urgent priority?
 They are acting, Iran, in a very suspicious fashion.

-Ms. SHERMAN: We are concerned about all of the things Iran does to avoid their obligations under the NPT and their obligations to UN Security Council resolutions and the IAEA systems analysis that is under way, and Parchin is certainly a critical element of that.
+Ms. Sherman.
+We are concerned about all of the things Iran does to avoid their obligations under the NPT and their obligations to U.N.
+Security Council resolutions and the IAEA systems analysis that is under way, and Parchin is certainly a critical element of

-23 SENATOR MARKEY: Will a final agreement include Parchin, so that we can be sure24 that there is no clandestine activity occurring at that site?
+Senator Markey.
+Will a final agreement include Parchin, so that we can be sure that there is no clandestine activity occurring at

-Ms. SHERMAN: The final agreement will include the IAEA being satisfied that the possible military dimensions of Iran's program have been addressed.
+Ms. Sherman.
+The final agreement will include the IAEA being satisfied that the possible military dimensions of Iran's program have been addressed.

-SENATOR MARKEY: So that includes the inspections?
+Senator Markey.
+So that includes the inspections?

-2 Ms. SHERMAN: From the IAEA's perspective, that is certainly where they are 3 today.
+Ms. Sherman.
+From the IAEA's perspective, that is certainly where they are today.